email: roadarch@outlook.com

 Miami, FL

 The former Burdine's department store was designed by Edwin L. Robertson and J.R.
 Weber and built in 1938.
 The building on the far right above was built in 1948 as an annex.
 It was designed by the same architects.
 The two buildings are connected underground and with a skywalk.
 Burdine's later became Burdines-Macy's which, later, became a Macy's.
 The store closed in 2018.
 Since 2020, the main building has housed a Ross clothing store.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 There is another surviving former Burdine's in Miami Beach.